 Available also via books and apps – click here for details.

 Mouse over links for pictures; click for detail page.

-This former rubbish tip has been restored and is now a Local Nature Reserve managed by Braintree Council.
+This restored rubbish tip near Witham is now a Local Nature Reserve managed by Braintree Council.
 Much of it is rough meadow with a wide range of flowering plants, bordered by some scrub and young woodland and containing three linked lagoons.
 It attracts a good range of the commoner butterflies and dragonflies, and seed-eating birds such as skylark and goldfinch.

 It is bordered on two sides by the Rivers Blackwater and Brain, which have water figwort and flowering rush growing on their banks and support water voles.
 Grey heron and kingfisher can often be seen feeding along the river.